 One of the leading causes of premature aging is sun damage.
 However, a study published in the DermatoEndocrinology journal suggested that omega-3 fatty acids, found in fish, nuts, and seeds, may help to prevent inflammation caused by UV damage.

 7. Nicotinamide Riboside

 Nicotinamide riboside (NR) is a form of vitamin B, and it helped to increase the ratios of nicotinamide mononucleotide (NMN) and nicotinamide adenine dinucleotide (NAD+).

 Your body needs both of these compounds, particularly NAD+ to help protect your cells, maintain healthy sleep cycles, and repair damaged DNA.
 Unfortunately, NAD+ declines with age, and this decline has been linked to the onset of age-related diseases like Alzheimer’s (1).

 Crocin is a carotenoid pigment found in saffron, the most expensive spice in the world.
 That said, it appears that saffron’s pricey tag may be linked to crocin’s anti-aging properties.

-Test-tube studies have suggested that crocin may help to prevent age-related nerve damage (2).
-Additionally, research done on human cells has also revealed that crocin may not only reduce inflammation, but it may also help to protect against UV-damage (3).
+Test-tube studies have suggested that crocin may help prevent age-related nerve damage (2).
+Additionally, research done on human cells has also revealed that crocin may not only reduce inflammation but may also help to protect against UV-damage (3).